gohls/personal-website/client/src/components/Projects/projectDetails/goatBot.md

 ## Intro

-"goatbot" is a Slackbot I made for the Computer Science Club Slack workspace.
+"goatBot" is a Slackbot I made for the Computer Science Club Slack workspace.
 Get a straight yes or no via gif.

 ## A simple Slack slash command